tencentyun/intlcloud-documents/product/网络/负载均衡/购买指导/计费说明_intl.md

 ## Billing Items
-The private network-based CLB is free, and the public network-based CLB charges a rental fee only.
-The public network must be purchased for the CVM bound with public network CLB.
-For more information, please see [Public Network Billing Method](https://intl.cloud.tencent.com/document/product/213/10578).
+Private network-based Cloud Load Balance (CLB) is free of charge.
+Public network-based CLB has an instance rental charge, and public network must be purchased for its servers.
+For more information, see [Public Network Billing Method](https://intl.cloud.tencent.com/document/product/213/10578).

 ## Pay-as-You-Go Mode
 The rental fee for public network-based CLB is billed according to a pay-as-you-go mode and on a per-day basis.
 With this billing mode, you do not need to prepay for the entire period of use.